& Uriah

 Meanwhile, Bathsheba mourned the death of her husband, gave birth to her son, and mourned the death of her son.

 Women understand the power differences between a man who is a leader and a woman who is not.
-Women also understand the concern when leaders, whether overtly or subtly, pose a threat to her family.
+Women also understand the concern of leaders, whether overtly or subtly, pose a threat to their families.

 Sermon Notes